 1. Introduction – AustralianSuper respects your privacy

 Protecting your personal information is important to us, and is required by law.
-The Commonwealth Privacy Act determines that we must handle your personal information in accordance with a set of Australian Privacy Principles.
+The Privacy Act determines that we must handle your personal information in accordance with a set of Australian Privacy Principles.

 2. What personal information is collected and held by AustralianSuper?

 We collect the following kinds of personal information: your name, address, email address, phone number, date of birth, your Tax File Number (TFN), the names of your beneficiaries and employment details including salary information.

 In some situations we may collect information about your health, including medical information.

 3. How does AustralianSuper collect and hold personal information?

 Personal information is generally collected directly from you or through your employer, adviser, previous superannuation fund, or other representative authorised by you.
 Our Privacy Collection Statement can be read here.

 Health information is collected from you or your employer, adviser, other insurer, or other representative authorised by you and is provided to us or to our insurers.
 If required, we obtain independent medical reports directly from your medical practitioner(s).